Parallel inference for massive distributed spatial data using low-rank models: Distributed Spatial Inference --- Main Algorithm

 \section{Distributed Spatial Inference --- Main Algorithm}

-We will now discuss how to obtain the posterior distribution $[\bfeta | \bz_{1:J}]$ by performing parallel computations at each server $j$ that use only the local data $\bz_j$.
-Throughout this section, we will treat the parameter vector $\bftheta$ as fixed, with parameter inference to be discussed in Section \ref{sec:parameterinference}.
+We will now discuss how to obtain the posterior distribution, $[\bfeta | \bz_{1:J}]$, of the random-effects vector of basis-function weights, $\bfeta$, by performing parallel computations at each server $j$ that use only the local data $\bz_j$.
+Throughout this section, we will treat the parameter vector $\bftheta$ as fixed and known, with parameter inference to be discussed in Section \ref{sec:parameterinference}.

-First, note that our spatial low-rank model \eqref{eq:datamodel}--\eqref{eq:lowrankmodel} can be written as a state-space model with state vector $\bfeta$: